oonray/NeoAsist/README.md

 ===========
 A program for managing the HTB machines and starting sessions and VPN connections.

-Config files are stored in /etc/htb
+Config files are stored in /etc/htb<br/>

-PN file should be stored as /etc/htb/vpn.ovpn<br/>
+VPN file should be stored as /etc/htb/vpn.ovpn<br/>
 Default machine storage path is /root/HTB/<br/>

-The configuration can be edited.<br/>
+The configuration can be edited.

 Install:
 --------